Selected teen programs require pre-registration. To register, visit the Information Desk, call 630/393-1171 x100 or register online.

 Teen Writing Club

-Join other teen writers for inspiration, thoughtful feedback and support for your writing projects.
+Join other teen writers for inspiration, thoughtful feedback and support on your writing projects.
 Registration is required.
 Click here to register.

 **If you need assistance in the library, ask us!
 We’re happy to help.
 If you require ADA accommodations for a Library program or event, please notify the Library office at least two weeks in advance at 630/393-1171 x118.